Category: Trend Analysis

 What High-Performing Organizations Do Differently

-• Balance leading and lagging indicators
+• balancing leading and lagging indicators

-From Dominating Behavior to Facilitating Results
+From Controlling Behavior to Enabling Results

-The function of KPIs is not control.
+The real purpose of KPIs should not be control.

-It is feedback.
+It should be feedback.

 Final Thought